QuantEcon/lecture-source-py/source/rst/numpy.rst

 *    int64: 64 bit integer
 *    bool:  8 bit True or False

-There are also dtypes to represent complex numbers, unsigned integers, etc
+There are also dtypes to represent complex numbers, unsigned integers, etc.

 On modern machines, the default dtype for arrays is ``float64``